-Konnect JP8 Aux Bus Connection to KFLOP JP6
+Konnect JP8 Aux Bus Connection to KFLOP/Kogna JP6 or JP4

-JP8 provides all internal signal and power connections to KFLOP.
+JP8 provides all internal signal and power connections to KFLOP/Kogna by being connected to either JP4 or JP6.
+See note below for how to write the code depending on which connector is used.
 This 16 pin ribbon connection should be as short as possible to avoid noise and crosstalk as the cable forms a high speed communication link.
-The Aux Bus supports multiple boards connected tot he same cable.
-In most case the specifics of the Aux Bus will be handled internally by KFLOP and no knowledge of the signals will be required for use.
+The Aux Bus supports multiple boards connected to the same cable.
+In most cases the specifics of the Aux Bus will be handled internally by KFLOP/Kogna and no knowledge of the signals will be required for use.

 The 8 data bits (DB0-DB7) are bi-directional.
 CLKIN and STARTIN allow a board to be selected by the address placed on the bus, and then a fixed sequence of 8-bit writes (2) and reads (5) can be performed using the CLKIN signal.